 1. “Whereas such a study may have a limited interest, I think that the paper in its present form

 is not appropriate for publication.
 First, the manuscript is far too long; it contains repetitions, for example, Eqs.
-(4-6) appear also in Appendix A)
+(4-6) appear also in Appendix A) and it repeats basic textbooks expressions [Eqs.

-...”

-We have moved these Eqs. to Appendix A.

-2. “...and it repeats basic textbooks

-expressions [Eqs.
 (1-3)].”

-We feel it is fine to repeat these equations which may be basic textbook expressions, but are essential to the method(s) presented in this paper.
-We have also moved these Eqs. to Appendix A.
+Based on the referee’s comment, we removed Eqs.
+(1-6) from the main text.
+To ensure that Appendix A is complete, Eqs.
+(1)-(3) now appear there.
+We believe that the flow of the manuscript is improved.
+We also note that while the total length of the manuscript is somewhat long, this is in large part due to the appendices, which we believe to be important and essential components of this work.

-3. “Second, one wonders why the two formal expressions, denoted as Φ
+2. “Second, one wonders why the two formal expressions, denoted as Φ

-and Φ' , are not compared theoretically...”

-They are compared theoretically, here is the summary:

-2.1.
-As Derived from Normal Mode Coordinates, Φ

-“The correct expression for the phonon SED, Φ, can be derived from the formulation of

-anharmonic lattice dynamics theory [3–6].
-The derivation of Φ is presented in detail

-in Appendix A. ”

-2.2.
-Alternative Formulation, Φ'

-“Now that the phonon SED, Φ, has been properly derived, we seek to motivate the

-expression Φ' that was proposed in previous studies but has not been validated [35–37].”

-Appendix B. Interpretation of Φ'

-“As demonstrated in Section 4.1, Φ' is not the phonon spectral energy density, Φ, defined

-by Eq.
-(5).”

-5. Summary

-“The phonon SED Φ is well-defined theoretically, while Φ' does not properly map to

-the phonon energies since it is missing the phonon mode eigenvector.
-We deduce that

-this is the reason Φ' does not accurately predict the phonon lifetimes.”

-As summarized above, the formal derivation of Φ in the frequency domain is presented, which has not been published before. Φ' is shown to be an incorrect expression for the phonon spectral energy density.

-4. “...are not compared theoretically by introducing into the second the normal-mode ex-pansions, for example;”
+and Φ' , are not compared theoretically by introducing into the second the normal-mode expansions, for example;”

-This was not done because introducing the “normal-mode expansions” does not allow for any further progress in the derivation of Φ' (Eq.
-(9) of the manuscript, proposed in [37]). Φ' is not an expression which has any theoretical basis.
+This step was not performed because introducing the normal-mode expansions does not allow for any further progress in the derivation of Φ' [Eq.
+(9) of the manuscript, proposed in [37]]. Φ' is not an expression that has a theoretical basis.
 It was incorrectly derived (without a formal derivation) and proposed in [37].
-Thus, our goal was to examine Phi', which is shown to be related to the phonon frequencies as discussed in Appendix B. Interpretation of Φ'.
+Thus, our goal was to examine Φ' and its ability to predict phonon properties.
+In terms of theoretical work, we show in Appendix B why it is that Φ' is able to predict the phonon frequencies.,

 5. “Third, the comparison is between two different sets (for each system)